 The Importance of a Proper Glass

-Why so many different glass shapes for wine?
+Why are there so many different glasses for wine?

-The best thing that you can do to make wine taste better is to select a glass that highlights your favorite style of wine.
-Below, you’ll see a summary of several glass shapes and wines that tend to perform very well in these shapes.
+Below is a summary of the primary glass shapes and the wines that tend to perform well in these shapes.

 White Wine Glasses